Argyle Capital Management Inc. Has $3.61 Million Position in International Business Machines Co. (NYSE:IBM)

-Argyle Capital Management Inc. cut its stake in shares of International Business Machines Co.
-(NYSE:IBM – Get Rating) by 7.7% during the 1st quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
+Argyle Capital Management Inc. trimmed its holdings in International Business Machines Co.
+(NYSE:IBM – Get Rating) by 7.7% during the first quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
 The firm owned 27,735 shares of the technology company’s stock after selling 2,300 shares during the quarter.
-Argyle Capital Management Inc.’s holdings in International Business Machines were worth $3,606,000 as of its most recent SEC filing.
+Argyle Capital Management Inc.’s holdings in International Business Machines were worth $3,606,000 as of its most recent filing with the Securities and Exchange Commission (SEC).

-In related news, major shareholder Business Machine International sold 22,301,536 shares of the stock in a transaction on Thursday, May 19th.
+In other news, major shareholder Business Machine International sold 22,301,536 shares of the company’s stock in a transaction that occurred on Thursday, May 19th.
 The stock was sold at an average price of $13.95, for a total value of $311,106,427.20.
-Following the transaction, the insider now owns 22,301,536 shares of the company’s stock, valued at $311,106,427.20.
-The transaction was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
-0.04% of the stock is owned by corporate insiders.
+Following the completion of the transaction, the insider now directly owns 22,301,536 shares of the company’s stock, valued at $311,106,427.20.
+The transaction was disclosed in a filing with the SEC, which is accessible through this hyperlink.
+Corporate insiders own 0.04% of the company’s stock.

-International Business Machines (NYSE:IBM – Get Rating) last issued its quarterly earnings data on Tuesday, April 19th.
-The technology company reported $1.40 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $1.34 by $0.06.
-The company had revenue of $14.20 billion for the quarter, compared to the consensus estimate of $13.84 billion.
+International Business Machines (NYSE:IBM – Get Rating) last released its earnings results on Tuesday, April 19th.
+The technology company reported $1.40 earnings per share (EPS) for the quarter, beating the consensus estimate of $1.34 by $0.06.
+The company had revenue of $14.20 billion during the quarter, compared to analyst estimates of $13.84 billion.
 International Business Machines had a return on equity of 42.14% and a net margin of 8.21%.
-The firm’s revenue was up 7.7% compared to the same quarter last year.
-During the same quarter last year, the business posted $1.77 earnings per share.
-On average, analysts expect that International Business Machines Co. will post 9.89 earnings per share for the current fiscal year.
+International Business Machines’s quarterly revenue was up 7.7% on a year-over-year basis.
+During the same period in the prior year, the company posted $1.77 earnings per share.
+On average, research analysts expect that International Business Machines Co. will post 9.89 earnings per share for the current year.

-The company also recently announced a quarterly dividend, which was paid on Friday, June 10th.
-Investors of record on Tuesday, May 10th were paid a $1.65 dividend.
-This represents a $6.60 dividend on an annualized basis and a yield of 4.70%.
-The ex-dividend date was Monday, May 9th.
-This is a boost from International Business Machines’s previous quarterly dividend of $1.64.
+The firm also recently announced a quarterly dividend, which was paid on Friday, June 10th.
+Stockholders of record on Tuesday, May 10th were issued a $1.65 dividend.
+The ex-dividend date of this dividend was Monday, May 9th.
+This is a positive change from International Business Machines’s previous quarterly dividend of $1.64.
+This represents a $6.60 annualized dividend and a dividend yield of 4.70%.
 International Business Machines’s dividend payout ratio is currently 108.20%.

+A number of research firms recently weighed in on IBM.
+Tigress Financial upped their price target on International Business Machines from $133.00 to $139.00 and gave the stock a “neutral” rating in a research note on Thursday, April 21st.
+Morgan Stanley upped their price target on International Business Machines from $150.00 to $157.00 and gave the stock an “overweight” rating in a research note on Wednesday, April 20th.
+Credit Suisse Group upped their price target on International Business Machines from $165.00 to $166.00 and gave the stock an “outperform” rating in a research note on Wednesday, April 20th.
+StockNews.com began coverage on International Business Machines in a research note on Thursday, March 31st.
+They set a “buy” rating on the stock.
+Finally, Bank of America upped their price target on International Business Machines from $162.00 to $165.00 and gave the stock a “buy” rating in a research note on Wednesday, April 20th.
+One investment analyst has rated the stock with a sell rating, five have given a hold rating and seven have given a buy rating to the company.
+Based on data from MarketBeat.com, the stock currently has a consensus rating of “Hold” and a consensus price target of $147.25.

 International Business Machines Corporation provides integrated solutions and services worldwide.
 The company operates through four business segments: Software, Consulting, Infrastructure, and Financing.
 The Software segment offers hybrid cloud platform and software solutions, such as Red Hat, an enterprise open-source solutions; software for business automation, AIOps and management, integration, and application servers; data and artificial intelligence solutions; and security software and services for threat, data, and identity.